Kingston Brass Faucets Review & Rating Updated: 08/05/22

 To qualify as a limited warranty, Magnuson-Moss requires Kingston Brass to clearly designate

-The words can be arranged to make a variety of acceptable captions: "Limited Warranty", "Limited Faucet Warranty", "Limited Lifetime Warranty", "Kingston Brass Limited Lifetime Faucet Warranty for Residential Buyers Only", and so on.
-So long as the word "limited" is included in the caption, the warranty gives an immediate warning to a potential buyer that the company intends its warranty protection to be less than complete.
+TSo long as the word "limited" is included in the caption, the warranty gives an immediate warning to a potential buyer that the company intends its warranty protection to be less than complete.

-The caption in the Kingston Brass online warranty is "Kingston Brass, Inc. Warranty Information".
+The caption in the Kingston Brass online warranty is "Warranty," and not "Limited Warranty."
+(See for yourself.
+Read the Kingston Brass Warranty.)

 A full warranty gives the buyer many more rights.
 Among these are restrictions on what the company can exclude from its warranty.
-It cannot, for example, exclude the "labor charges [or] installation".
+It cannot, for example, exclude the "labor charges [or] installation."

 Where the repair or replacement of a product (like a faucet) requires the product to be uninstalled and reinstalled, a full warranty requires installation labor to be free to the consumer.
 (16 CFR § 700.9) The company has to pay these costs.